xiaoxiae/videos/12-state-space/DESCRIPTION.md

 Inspired by Martin Mareš's Programming 1 Course exercises.

-Thanks to the awesome Polylog YouTube channel for collaborating on this video: https://www.youtube.com/@polylog7346
+Thanks to the guys at Polylog for collaborating on this video: https://www.youtube.com/@polylog7346

 Also thanks to Matěj Kripner for valuable feedback.